rudenkoserhii/test-ria/README.md

 \\Bash `yarn start` for production `yarn dev` for development

 This will start the application on port 3000 by default.
-You can access the API documentation at http://localhost:3000/api-docs (assuming the Swagger UI is integrated).

 ### With Docker